uber/baseweb/rfcs/select-component.md

 * `filterOption?: (option: Object, query: String) => boolean`:
   Custom method to filter whether an option should be displayed in the menu.
 Defaults to a simple lower-case string match.
 * `getOptionLabel?: (option: Object) => React$Node`:
   Lets you control what label is rendered for the specified option.
+Provides all option data and `isHighlighted` property indicating if it is highlighted(but not focused) in dropdown.
 The default behavior returns `option.label`.
 * `getSelectedOptionLabel?: (option: Object) => React$Node`:
   Lets you control what label is rendered for the selected option.
 If not specified, defaults to `getOptionLabel`.
 * `autoFocus: boolean`: